 It is filthy and crumbling, its foundations cracked on the faulty promise of equal opportunity.
 The idle, vacant factories, the abandoned homes, the burnt-out, broken-in storefronts.
 It’s so gritty and real… It’s another world, and I’m a born adventurer.
 It should be a playground for urban exploration.
 But I can’t bring myself to enter many of these shells…

-The people who have blazed trails into these bombed out structures weren’t here to play or make money, they were here because this is where they’ve found themselves.
+The people who have blazed trails into these bombed out structures weren’t here to play or make money.
+They were here because this is where they’ve found themselves.
 Looking for a quiet, relatively safe place to rest, shelter from the rain, reprieve from predators, be they in uniforms or in imaginations they can’t quite control.
-The people who found their way inside these buildings were almost certainly victims and survivors of one kind or another, the marginal looking for cover from the next raid.
+The people who found their way inside these buildings were almost certainly victims and survivors of one kind or another – the marginal looking for cover from the next raid.
 They were the poorest, the most disturbed, the most disadvantaged inhabitants of the most blighted neighborhoods in our city.

 We all have free will, sure, but so much of life still boils down to the accident of where you are born.
 Our system perpetuates itself.
-To what degree we are passengers or agents of change within that system, I don’t know… Not everyone on New York Avenue is just visiting.
+To what degree we are passengers or agents of change within that system, I don’t know… But not everyone on New York Avenue is just visiting.

 1400-2000 blocks of New York Ave, NE